zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_gitops_basic/_index.md

 ![Screenshot showing current kubectl context pointing to CAPI cluster](./03.png)

-- In the screenshot below, notice how currently there are no GitOps configuration in your Arc-enabled Kubernetes cluster.
+- In the screenshot below, notice how currently there is no GitOps configuration in your Arc-enabled Kubernetes cluster.

     ![Screenshot showing Azure Portal with Azure Arc-enabled Kubernetes GitOps Config](./04.png)